It all started HERE

 Filter and assembly based on NASA® technology

-Not an ordinary plastic bottle!
+This is definitely not just an ordinary plastic bottle!

-An overview of the advantages of polypropylene:
+An overview of the benefits of polypropylene:

-• It withstands high temperatures;
+• It can withstand high temperatures;

-• No odor;
+• It hasno odor;

 • It is durable;